Harley Therapy

 Will a couples therapist tell us what to do?

-No. Your therapist’s aim is not to resolve your issues for you, but to develop your listening, communication, and negotiating skills so you can resolve your issues for yourselves.
+No. Your therapist's aim is not to resolve your issues for you, but to develop your listening, communication, and negotiation skills so you can resolve your issues for yourselves.
 The point is that you both take responsibility for your choices and actions and for how you will move forward.

-A good couples therapist simply listens, observes, reflects back, and asks good questions.
+A good couples therapist listens, observes, reflects back, and asks good questions.
 They create a safe environment for you to talk openly about what is upsetting you.
-And in some cases they will work with you to explore your childhood and family history to identify where the behavioural patterns holding back your relationship arise from.
+And in some cases, they will work with you to explore your childhood and family history to identify where the behavioural patterns holding back your relationship arise from.

 Therapy Services